UWA-CITS5206-DMR/react-ui/docs/User_Manual.md

 ### Record Observations

 - Go to Observations tab.
-- Two sub-tabs:
-  - Current Observations: view latest vitals and historical trends.
+- The screen displays current observations by default, showing latest vitals and historical trends.
-  - Add Observations: enter new vitals and submit.
+- Click the blue floating + button in the bottom-right corner to add new observations.
+- In the dialog, choose between:
+  - Individual Entry: record one vital sign at a time.
+  - Bulk Entry: record multiple vital signs together.
 - After saving, your entries are associated with your group account.

 Tips

 - Ensure values are realistic and complete; the backend may validate ranges.
+- The floating button provides quick access to add observations without switching views.

 ### Clinical Notes (SOAP)

 - Go to SOAP Notes tab.
-- Two sub-tabs:
-  - View Notes: lists all notes with timestamps.
+- The screen displays all notes by default with timestamps and details.
+- You can edit or delete your own notes using the Edit (pencil) and Delete (trash) buttons on each note card.
+- Click the blue floating + button in the bottom-right corner to create a new note.
+- In the dialog:
-  - Create Note: write clinical notes; a free-form text area supports SOAP structure.
+  - Write clinical notes using the free-form text area (supports SOAP structure).
-- Sign-off: enter your own Name and Role before saving (because the system uses a shared group account, sign-off tracks the individual author).
+  - Enter your own Name and Role before saving (because the system uses a shared group account, sign-off tracks the individual author).
 - Click Save Note.
 A success toast confirms it.
+- Edit Note: Click the Edit button on any note to open the dialog and update its content, name, or role.
+- Delete Note: Click the Delete button and confirm to permanently remove a note.

 Validation

 - Content, Name, and Role are required.
-You’ll see a validation error if fields are empty.
+You'll see a validation error if fields are empty.

+Note

+- You can edit and delete your own notes at any time.
+Changes are permanent.
+- The same dialog is reused for both creating and editing notes.

 ### Investigation Requests (Blood Tests, Imaging)

 - Go to Investigation Requests tab.
-- Select Blood Tests or Imaging.
+- Select Blood Tests or Imaging using the tabs.
-- Each section has “View Requests” and “Create Request”.
-- Create Request:
+- The screen displays the request list for the selected category.
+- Click the blue floating + button in the bottom-right corner to create a new request.
+  - The button creates a request for the currently selected tab (Blood Tests or Imaging).
+- In the dialog:
-  - Fill in test type and details.
+  - Fill in test type, clinical details, and other required fields.
+  - Enter your name and role for sign-off.
-  - Submit; the request status starts as “pending”.
+  - Submit; the request status starts as "pending".
+- Edit Request: Click the Edit button on pending requests to update details.
+- Delete Request: Click the Delete button on pending requests to remove them.
-- Instructors will review and may attach “approved files” when marking completed.
+- Instructors will review and may attach "approved files" when marking completed.

 Viewing Requests

 - Use the lists to track your requests and statuses.
-For completed requests with approved files, you’ll see links or previews depending on access.
+For completed requests with approved files, you'll see links or previews depending on access.
+- You can only edit or delete pending requests.
+Once a request is completed, it cannot be modified.
+- The floating button adapts to the active tab, making it easy to create the right type of request.

 ### Medication Orders

 - Go to Medication Orders tab.
-- “View Orders” shows existing orders.
+- The screen displays all existing medication orders by default.
-- “Create Order” enables you to place a new medication order.
+- Click the blue floating + button in the bottom-right corner to create a new medication order.
+- In the dialog:
+  - Add one or more medications with dosage and instructions.
+  - Use the + button to add additional medications.
+  - Enter your name and role for sign-off.
+  - Submit the order(s).

 ### Discharge Summary